|Elliott Sound Products||Phase, Time and Distortion in Loudspeakers|

 |4||< 10 - 78||78 - 1,250||1,250 - 20,000|

 This is surely one of the major quandaries facing any loudspeaker designer.
 To use a steep rolloff crossover, with its attendant transient response problems (and yes, these are real), or a simple 1st order design, that will allow the signal through that will excite the speaker at frequencies it will handle poorly.
 Despite some of the claims that you may see, there is no evidence that anyone has actually made a speaker that can handle more than about 6 octaves, and most will not come close to managing that.
 I would normally expect that a driver (other than most tweeters) will handle about 4 octaves reasonably well.
-The table below shows a few possibilities.
+The table above shows a few possibilities.
 A four way system is required to make it across the full audio band if you limit the drivers to 3 octaves, and with 4 octaves per driver, a 3-way system can exceed requirements in theory - the crossover frequencies may not be suitable for a great many drivers.
-Two way systems will almost invariably miss out on the lowest octave or three.
+Two way systems will almost invariably miss out on the lowest octave or two.

 As a general rule of thumb, a driver should be restricted to about 1 decade (about 3.2 octaves) if at all possible.
 Wider range is certainly possible, but as the frequency range is expanded, one has to put up with more and more compromises.
 For example, a 100mm driver is acceptable for the range from 300Hz - 3kHz, but to expect it to go lower (or higher) involves accepting greater intermodulation distortion if you extend the low frequencies, or a progressively narrower dispersion pattern as frequency is increased.
 The art of compromise involves choosing a compromise that introduces the minimum number of additional problems.